 The next steps for this project are as follows:

-- Fall 2022 - Design Begins: The project team will begin the design effort for the bike lanes.
+- Fall 2023/Winter 2024 - Design Continues: The project team will continue to work on the design for the bike lanes as well as the design for the pedestrian hybrid beacon at Granby Street and Suburban Parkway.
 Moving forward with the additional multimodal/pedestrian safety improvements will depend on the approval of the submitted CIP funding requests.

-As the project moves through Design, the project team will continue engaging with the community and other local stakeholders.
-The schedule for public engagement is to be determined.
+As the project moves through the Design phase, the project team has continued to engage with the community and other local stakeholders.
+The schedule for a general public meeting to review the designs is still to be determined.

 The first round of public outreach for the project development effort consisted of a virtual workshop held on March 11, 2021 and an online survey that was open between March 11 and April 13, 2021.